headst1337/ctf_service/README.md

 # README
-## A service written for POLYGON CTF 2021 with a Command Injection vulnerability.
+## The service was written for POLYGON CTF 2021, held within the Siberian Forum "Information Security 2021" with the Command Injection vulnerability.
 It is a website with the ability to create notes.
-The service is written using the Ruby on rails framework.
+The service is written using Ruby on rails framework.
 _______________________________

 ### How to run: